Frequently asked Questions – FAQ

 - Where should I berth, in a marina or in bays?

-If you have enough electricity, water and food, you can spend the night in one of the numerous, well secluded bays along the Adriatic coast.
-If using the services of a skipper, you won’t have any problems finding the securest bays, since the skippers are well acquainted with the Adriatic region.
+If you have enough electricity, water and food, you can spend the night in one of the numerous, well secluded bays along the Greek coast.
+If using the services of a skipper, you won’t have any problems finding the securest bays, since the skippers are well acquainted with the Greek region.
 If navigating a vessel on your own, please feel free to contact us for help – we’ll gladly give you our suggestions about the safe bays in the maritime zone where you go sailing.
 You could also ask the personnel of the charter agency for some suggestions during your check-in procedure in the marina.

 - Which currency should I use to pay for mooring fees and other expenses?

 Please note that all the services in Italy are paid in Euros.
-Sometimes it is possible to pay the mooring fees in Euros, but it depends upon the marina and should be checked upon in advance.

 In restaurants, shops and supermarkets you can use credit cards as well.

 If having reserved a vessel through our website, please check the additional information on vessel equipment for every single boat in our offer.
 Should you need any further assistance, just contact us and we’ll send you a document quoting all the equipment on your chosen boat.